MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 Microsoft 365 usage analytics contains a number of reports, including:

 - **Adoption overview report** — offers an all-up summary of adoption trends.
-Use the reports in this section to learn how your users have adopted Office 365as well as how overall usage of the individual services has changed month-over-month.
+Use the reports in this section to learn how your users have adopted Office 365 as well as how overall usage of the individual services has changed month-over-month.
 You can see how many licenses are assigned, how many of those are in active use by people in your organization, how many users are returning users and how many are using the product for the first time.

 - **Product usage report** — offers a drill-down view into volume of key activities for each service.
 Use the reports in this section to learn how your users are utilizing Office 365.